ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 The primary goal of RNA-seq is typically **Differential Expression Analysis**: identifying changes in gene expression between two conditions.

+## Spike-in Control

+While spike-in normalization is not required for every RNA-seq experiment, it becomes essential when the biological condition being studied may cause global transcriptome shifts.
+For example, when using treatments that change overall transcription, or for comparisons between cell types with very different amounts of RNA (for a general introduction, see the [library preparation](../01_NGS_Foundations_&_Pre-processing/03_library_preparation.md) section).
+In these cases, standard normalization tools like DESeq2 are insufficient, as they assume that the overall transcriptome composition is comparable across samples and that only a subset of genes differ between conditions.

+In RNA-seq, spike-in is added in the form of synthetic RNA molecules (most commonly the ERCC (External RNA Controls Consortium) spike-in mix).
+These are added directly to the RNA sample before library preparation begins, ensuring they undergo the same retrotranscription, fragmentation, adapter ligation, and amplification steps as the endogenous RNA.

+For details on how spike-in reads are used for normalization in the analysis, see the [RNA-seq analysis](./02_analysis_workflow.md) section.

 ## RNA Quality Check: RNA Integrity Number (RIN)

 Before any library preparation begins, the quality of the total RNA extracted from the cells must be assessed.
 The gold standard for this is the **RIN (RNA Integrity Number)**.